Bo's Top Albums of 2024

 14. Billie Eilish, HIT ME HARD AND SOFT

-Admittedly I’ve never been a huge fan of Billie, but I was totally won over by her third studio album.
-It’s grown up and realized, due in part to effective risk-taking by her and brother Finneas.
-Their collaboration is something special that’s so unique and can’t be replicated.
-And it’s aptly named, because it’s got hard and soft moments throughout.
-I really didn’t expect myself to love this one as much as I did, but this project’s intimacy and depth was undeniable.
-“Birds of a Feather” dominating the radio waves and TikTok videos is just one example of that.
-I’m so glad Billie is getting her flowers for this one.
+Admittedly, I’ve never been a huge Billie Eilish fan, but I was totally won over by her third studio album.
+It feels grown-up and realized, largely thanks to the risk-taking collaboration between Billie and her brother Finneas.
+Their dynamic is something special—unique and impossible to replicate.
+As the title suggests, the album oscillates between hard and soft moments, each carrying emotional depth.
+I didn’t expect to love this one as much as I did, but the intimacy and rawness of the project are undeniable.
+“Birds of a Feather” dominating radio and TikTok is just one testament to its resonance.
+I’m so glad Billie is finally getting the recognition she deserves for this one.

 13. Sabrina Carpenter, Short n’ Sweet

-It’s official.
-I’ve caught the Carpenter bug!
-Her last album piqued my interest and Short n’ Sweet sealed the deal for me.
-After the success of “Espresso,” I’m so glad Sabrina harnessed the moment and made a polished and glittery album with hues of 70s retro.
-As the title suggests, the record is definitely short and sweet, yet it packs a punch in just 36 minutes.
-Sabrina’s songwriting ability continues to shine, especially with her tongue in cheek suggestive lyrics (see: “Where art thou?
+It’s official—I’ve caught the Carpenter bug!
+Woodworkers, rise up.
+After her last album piqued my interest, Short n' Sweet sealed the deal.
+Following the success of “Espresso,” Sabrina capitalized on the moment and delivered a polished, glittery album with hints of 70s retro vibes.
+As the title suggests, the record is short and sweet—just 36 minutes—but it packs a punch.
+Sabrina’s songwriting continues to shine, especially with her clever, tongue-in-cheek lyrics (see: “Where art thou?
 Why not uponeth me?”).
-This was definitely a long overdue breakout for an artist that’s been around the block.
-The future of pop is in good hands.
+This album feels like her long-overdue breakout, solidifying her place in the pop landscape.
+The future of pop is definitely in good hands.

 Faves: Bed Chem, Juno, Good Graces, Taste